AlexandreBrown/VisualTDM/README.md

     ```bash
     pip3 install -r requirements.txt
     ```
+Note: Parts of this project requires a CometML account for logging metrics.

 # Explore Environment / Verify Installatin
 You can explore an environment to verify that your setup is correct.
 1. ```bash